HL7/fhir-exchange-routing-ig/input/pages/specification.md

 Before the exchange, the originator system obtains the destination's public FHIR service address, for example through a reference in a previously-received FHIR resource or by consulting an endpoint directory.

-This address is conventionally a URL (the destination's FHIR service base URL).
-However, in one of the variations described below, the address consists of a URL paired with a value to be conveyed in the FHIR request's HTTP header (also see *Options for constructing the public FHIR service address, above*)

 **Step 2.
 Originator initiates a RESTful interaction using the destination's public FHIR service address**

 The originator system then initiates a RESTful exchange (for example, a GET method to retrieve a FHIR resource) that is transmitted to the destination's public FHIR service address.